Grieving mother says son’s benefit held by family acquaintance was a sham

 Drew's mom, Denise, will always have 19 years worth of happy memories, but one, she says, casts a dark shadow she can't see past.

 "Forever attached to this now, my son dying, is this.
-It's like this dirtiness attached to greed pure greed," says Denise Cundell Day.
+It's like this dirtiness attached to greed, pure greed," says Denise Cundell Day.

 Immediately after the accident, support came in from all over the Quad Cities in the form of bake sales, cards, and fundraisers.